syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting Started.md

 **Note****:**

 * Creating an instance of **ChartToImageConverter** class is mandatory to convert the charts present in the presentation to PDF.
-Otherwise the charts will not be exported to the converted PDF.
+Otherwise, the charts are not exported to the converted PDF.
 * **ChartToImageConverter** is supported from .NET Framework 4.0 onwards

 **PresentationToPdfConverterSettings** can be used to customize the conversion of Presentation to PDF document. **ChartToImageConverter** class can be further used to improve the quality of converted charts in the PDF document.
 For more information about this, see [Conversion](http://www.google.com/# "").